Peace in Bethel Ministry

 Spiritual Key No.5: Pray to the Only True God

-Addressing your prayer to the Heavenly Father, the only true and real God of the Bible is necessary if you expect answers to your prayers (See Matthew 6:9).
-It is not beneficial or sensible for believers to pray to false gods, a god constructed in the image of man, angels or dead people (Read Psalm 20:7-9; 1Corinthians 8:5–6).
-God reveals Himself to mankind through Jesus Christ whose Spirit indwells believers (Matthew 11:27) and the Apostle Paul was inspired to describe the true God in this way:
+Addressing your prayer to the Heavenly Father, the only true and real God of the Bible, is essential if you expect answers to your prayers (See Matthew 6:9).
+It is neither beneficial nor sensible for believers to pray to false gods, such as those constructed in the image of man, angels, or dead people (Read Psalm 20:7-9; 1 Corinthians 8:5–6).
+God reveals Himself to mankind through Jesus Christ, whose Spirit indwells believers, fostering their spiritual growth (Matthew 11:27).
+The Apostle Paul was inspired to describe the true God as follows: "Yet for us there is one God, the Father, of Whom are all things, and we for Him; and one Lord Jesus Christ, through Whom are all things, and through Whom we live" (1 Corinthians 8:6).
+You must worship this Great God who gives you life and breath, nurturing your faith through every prayer (read John 17:1; Matthew 6:9–13).

 Spiritual Key No.6: Pray in Faith

 One of the most important things to learn about God is that faith is enshrined in His attributes - He is faithful.
 He places a very high premium and value on faith.
-Righteousness was imputed to Abraham because He believed God (Romans 4:3).
-In Matthew 21:22 Jesus again emphasizes faith:
+Righteousness was imputed to Abraham because he believed God (Romans 4:3).
+In Matthew 21:22, Jesus again emphasizes faith:

 “If you believe, you will receive whatever you ask for in prayer.”